yogeshsalunke15/vscode-line-navigator/README.md

    * Go to package.json and add commmand and keybinding of your choice inside **contributes** object.See below example

      ![1731095357973](image/README/1731095357973.png)
 4. Now its time to run the extension project to see any potential error.
 Run the project with command `npm run compile` and you should see the below output.

    ![1731095208484](image/README/1731095208484.png)
-5. we have add the new command successfully,  now its time to test it.
+5. we have added the new command successfully,  now its time to test it.
 Please follow below steps to test newly added command

    1. Go to **View**-->**Run** or `cmd+shift+D` on macos, you will get the option on top left to run the extension, click on run "**Run Extension**"
    2. This will run the extension project and create new vscode instance with newly added command init.
 Now here, in newly created vscode instance, you can open any new project of your choice and test the newly added commands.